Watershed & Floodplain Management

-- know the flood warning procedure;
+- Know the flood warning procedure

-- plan escape routes to high ground;
+- Plan escape routes to high ground

-- turn off the gas and electricity;
+- Turn off the gas and electricity

-- evacuate the flood hazard area in times of impending flood or when advised to do so by the police or fire department;
+- Evacuate the flood hazard area in times of impending flood or when advised to do so by the police or fire department

-- do not attempt to cross a flooded stream on foot or by car;
+- Do not attempt to cross a flooded stream on foot or by car

-- if your car stalls in high water, abandon it immediately and seek higher ground;
+- If your car stalls in high water, abandon it immediately and seek higher ground

-- keep children away from flood waters, ditches, culverts, and storm drains;
+- Keep children away from floodwaters, ditches, culverts, and storm drains

-- be especially cautious at night.
+- Be especially cautious at night

 For many people, their home and its contents represent their greatest investment.
 Your homeowner's insurance policy will not cover losses due to flooding.
 Gaston County participates in the National Flood Insurance Program which makes flood insurance available to purchase for everyone.
 Flood Insurance is the best way for people to financially protect their property.
 Every licensed property insurance agent can sell flood insurance through the NFIP.

 The County strongly urges you to buy flood insurance to protect yourself from devastating losses due to flooding.
 Flood insurance is available on buildings and personal property, and the contents of your home or business.
-The cost of the policy depends on your flood zone, elevation, and age of your home.
+The cost of the policy depends on the flood zone, elevation, and age of your home.
 A preferred risk policy is available to people in zone X, which is not in the flood zone.
 Renters living in a flood zone can also insure their possessions.
 More information about flood insurance can be obtained from your insurance agent.
 Just because your house has not flooded in the past does not mean that you are safe.
 In order to obtain financing to buy, build, or improve property located in identified flood hazard areas, flood insurance is required by law.
 This law applies to any mortgage, loan, grant, or other funding directly financed by a Federal Agency (VA, FHA, EPA, etc.).
 Lending institutions insured or regulated by a federal agency may make conventional loans at their own discretion in identified flood hazard areas.

 Property Protection Measures

 Retrofitting is an affordable way to protect your building from flood damage.
-This involves modifications to the building such as elevating it so that floodwaters do not enter or reach damageable portions, constructing barriers between the building and floodwaters, and wet and dry flood proofing.
-Relocate the contents so that when floodwaters enter the building, there is little or no damage from sewer backup or sump pump failure.
+This involves modifications to the building such as elevating it so that floodwaters do not enter or reach damageable portions, constructing barriers between the building and floodwaters, and wet and dry floodproofing.
+Relocate the contents so that when floodwaters enter the building, there is little or no damage from a sewer backup or sump pump failure.
 Emergency measures include moving belongings upstairs and sandbagging.